AI Automation · Scaling

 Enrichment layer

-Clay enriches every signal-triggered contact via waterfall logic across 150+ providers, verifies emails, applies conditional routing logic, and pushes clean records directly to Instantly or Smartlead on a schedule.
+Clay enriches signal-triggered contacts via waterfall logic across 150+ providers, verifies emails, and pushes records directly to Instantly or Smartlead.
+Covers the full enrichment layer from signal output to enrollment.

 150+ providers Waterfall logic Sequencer push